Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 Nobody wants a soggy wrap.
 Like, that’s the worst.

 So we focus on veggies that hold up.
-Purple cabbage (pretty and crunchy).
+Purple cabbage is a visually appealing and crunchy vegetable.
 Carrots cut thin.
 Bell peppers.
 Cucumber.

-And this is important – we toss them in a little dressing before assembling.
-Sounds weird but it seasons them and actually helps prevent sogginess later.
+And this step is important—we toss them in a little dressing before assembling.
+Sounds weird, but it seasons them and actually helps prevent sogginess later.
 Something about the acid.
-I don’t know the science but it works.
+I don’t know the science, but it works.

 Chicken That Doesn’t Suck